 As you venture through the ruins, don’t miss the colorful hieroglyphics inscribed on the sides of the monuments.
 They provide a fascinating look into daily life during the ancient Mayan times.

 - Address: Carretera Federal Tulum 307, 77793 Cobá

 - Hours: Open Daily 8 am – 5 pm

 From traditional Mayan dishes to mouth-watering Mexican snacks, there is no shortage of delicious restaurants in Valladolid.
 Although you can’t go wrong with a local restaurant in Valladolid, we have a few favorite places we recommend you try during your visit.

 Hosteria del Marques

 For the most mouth-watering Mexican dishes, head to Hosteria del Marques, located in the middle of the city.
-Every time we visit Valladolid this is where we eat lunch!
+Every time we visit Valladolid, this is where we eat lunch!
 Don’t miss the tableside guacamole!
-Although you can’t go wrong with your order, we recommend the guacamole.
+Although you can’t go wrong with your order, we recommend guacamole.
 Ripe avocados are brought directly to your table and mixed with fresh herbs and seasoning to produce the best guacamole you’ll have during your trip.

 - Address: Calle 39 203 X40 Y 42, Centro, 97780 Valladolid

 - Hours: Daily 7:15 am – 10:30 pm